Mater8600/roclean/README.md

 This tool assists Roblox terminators in identifying peculiar usernames within large groups.
 Its purpose is to detect individuals with unconventional usernames on the platform, thereby contributing to a safer and more wholesome environment on Roblox.
 Since it was developed quickly, there may be some errors present.
 Your suggestions for improvement are welcome.

-Potential future features include:

-    Searching through a user's groups for flagged ones.
-(This one has been implmented, but needs further testing) Enhanced logging and variable management.
-    Streamlined code for improved efficiency.
-    Maybe a google collab?
+The gui version is almost completely done, just a few more quality of life improvements

 Important considerations: